-- Proven development opportunities in the liquids-rich Montney and Duvernay formations - Significant existing processing plant and gathering system infrastructure allows for growth with lower additional infrastructure spending than a completely undeveloped land situation would require - High liquids content compared to most natural gas focused peers contributes to high netback production - Access to multiple egress options with secured pipeline transportation contracts - Potential consolidation opportunities in the region
+- Proven development opportunities in the liquids-rich Montney and Duvernay formations - Significant existing processing plant and gathering system infrastructure allows for growth with lower additional infrastructure spending than a completely undeveloped land situation would require - High liquids content contributes to high netback production - Access to multiple egress options with secured pipeline transportation contracts - Potential consolidation opportunities in the region

 Development in the Simonette area has primarily been focused on the liquids-rich Duvernay formation, however there is also production from the overlying Montney formation on the same land base.
-Production from the Simonette asset averaged 16,920 boe/d in Q4 2022 (46% liquids) comprised of 1,579 boe/d NGL, 6,188 boe/d in oil and condensate, and 54.9 mmcf/d shale gas.
+Production from the Simonette asset averaged 17,721 boe/d in Q4 2023 (50% liquids) comprised of 2,551 boe/d NGL, 6,271 boe/d in oil and condensate, and 53.4 mmcf/d shale gas.

 In the Placid area, just south of Simonette, the liquids-rich Montney is the primary formation for development.
-Production from the asset averaged 7,416 boe/d in Q4 2022 (41% liquids) comprised of 1,015 boe/d NGL, 2,057 boe/d oil and condensate and 26.1 mmcf/d shale gas.
+Production from the asset averaged 6,827 boe/d in Q4 2023 (44% liquids) comprised of 1,009 boe/d NGL, 2,073 boe/d oil and condensate and 23.0 mmcf/d shale gas.